Interstate 580 (California): Oakland to San Rafael

 The segment of I-580 running from the MacArthur Maze to San Rafael is the most recent to be signed as I-580, beginning in 1984.
 Before 1984, this segment was part of SR 17.

 From the Maze to the interchange locally known as the "Hoffman Split" in Albany, just north of the Gilman Street interchange (Hoffman Boulevard was the predecessor of I-580 in this section), I-580 follows the Eastshore Freeway, a wrong-way concurrency with I-80 for its entirety: northward on the Eastshore is signed I-80 east and I-580 west; headed southward, one finds signs indicating I-80 west and I-580 east.

 At the Hoffman Split, I-580 leaves the Eastshore Freeway in a northwesterly direction through the cities of Albany and Richmond.
 It then crosses San Francisco Bay over the Richmond–San Rafael Bridge.
 The freeway in this section, officially named the John T. Knox Freeway, was constructed from 1987 to 1991.
 It replaced a number of city streets which comprised the earlier highway leading to the San Rafael Bridge, principally, Hoffman and Cutting boulevards.

 After crossing the bridge, I-580 runs west to San Rafael, ending at an interchange with US 101.
 This freeway segment supplanted an earlier boulevard constructed as part of SR 17.

 Interstate 180

 Interstate 180 (I-180) was a temporary designation used in 1978 for the Richmond–San Rafael Bridge, now part of I-580.
 At the time, the bridge had been identified as part of SR 17 but was marked for inclusion in the Interstate Highway System.

 Briefly the bridge used the number 180, despite the Fresno-area SR 180's use of the number.
 The California Streets and Highways Code has a policy against using one route number for multiple noncontiguous highways.
 Unless the existing SR 180 is renumbered, which is unlikely due to its familiarity as the road to Kings Canyon National Park, there will not be an I-180 in California.

-Future

-The segment of I-580 from I-680 to I-205 is undergoing significant expansion.
-Among the projects along this segment is the now-completed high-occupancy vehicle lanes in each direction, a westbound auxiliary lane between Fallon and Tassajara roads, the now-completed construction of a new interchange at Isabel Avenue in Livermore, the reconstruction of several interchanges, the construction of additional truck climbing lanes for the eastward ascent to the Altamont Pass, and plans to preserve the right-of-way to accommodate a future BART extension in the median of the freeway.